Skip to main content

 • Applicants who fail to meet the minimum GPA requirement will not be eligible to continue in the selection process.

-• Applicants who are extended RA offers and fail to meet the GPA requirement at the end of the Spring semester will no longer be eligible for the position.
+• Applicants who are extended PSSP RA offers and fail to meet the GPA requirement at the end of the Spring semester will no longer be eligible for the position.

 • Transfer students that wish to apply for the role must have completed at least 1 academic semester at Cornell and will be asked to present their official or unofficial transcripts from their previously attended institution(s).

-• It is the responsibility of the applicant and RA to notify the HRL Student Leader Selection Committee at hrl-sl-selection@cornell.edu regarding any special circumstance that may influence the GPA requirement (e.g., incompletes, grade changes, etc.)
+• It is the responsibility of the applicant to notify the HRL Student Leader Selection Committee at hrl-sl-selection@cornell.edu regarding any special circumstance that may influence the GPA requirement (e.g., incompletes, grade changes, etc.)

-• It is the responsibility of the applicant and RA to notify HRL Student Leader Selection Committee immediately of any changes to their status by emailing hrl-sl-selection@cornell.edu.
+• It is the responsibility of the applicant and PSSP RA to notify the HRL Student Leader Selection Committee immediately of any changes to their status by emailing hrl-sl-selection@cornell.edu.
 Should inappropriate, negative, or prohibited conduct arise, appropriate follow-up will be taken, up to and including rescinding of position offer or removal from the position.

-Please consult with the Office of Financial Aid to learn how the position remuneration grant may impact your financial aid package.
+Please consult with the Office of Financial Aid to learn how the position compensation grant may impact your financial aid package.
 You should speak with the Office of Financial Aid before accepting the position.